North Creek Update: Project Planning is coming to a close, and restoration is just about to begin. (May 2019)

 With your help, we can increase the health and abundance of wild salmon, steelhead, trout and Lamprey on Oregon's Central Coast.

 Our goal is to reach 100 individual supporters to demonstrate broad public support for this North Creek Project.
 By donating to this project at a level comfortable to you -- you are demonstrating to the agencies the importance of this project and adding your voice to the growing list of supporters that will provide an important match to the secured state grants we have obtained.
 The large federal grants needed to restore this creek are increasingly competitive and with your help we can demonstrate the public support necessary to replace this failing culvert with a bridge and allow wild fish to once again have free reign in this old-growth watershed.

 River Steward Matt Lund rallied his community to write a letter to the USFS concerning the problematic conditions at North Creek.
-Now the MidCoast Watersheds Council, the Salmon Drift Creek Watersheds Council, Siuslaw National Forest, and Bluebacks Chapter of Trout Unlimited are all partnering to complete this restoration project.
+Now the MidCoast Watersheds Council, the Salmon Drift Creek Watersheds Council, Siuslaw National Forest, Bluebacks Chapter of Trout Unlimited, and the Confederated Tribes of Siletz Indians are all partnering to complete this restoration project.

 Before road construction in 1958, small boulders, cobble, and gravel settled near the mouth of North Creek as each storm flow subsided.
 Excellent salmon spawning and rearing habitat was formed.
 The 4.4 square mile North Creek watershed was home to migratory Chinook and Coho salmon, steelhead, sea-run cutthroat trout, and pacific lamprey.
 Fifty-seven years ago, during construction of Forest Road 1790, a culvert less than half bank full width was placed 750 feet above the mouth of North Creek.